Away and Beyond: Critical reception

 The album received generally positive reviews from critics.
 Ayomide Tayo of Nigerian Entertainment Today rated the album a 4/5, saying that the album was "matured, calm and layered with emotion" and had "well-thought concepts".
-Wilfred Okiche reviewing for Daily Post liked the album, saying that the album gives "a more mature 2Face Idibia, in content, sound, lyrics and vocals".
-Away and Beyond was granted a 9/10 by TayoTVs Amb Noni, who praised it for its powerful messages and meaningful lyrics, describing the album as "one of the best albums out of Nigeria in at least 2 years" and recognizing that "he isn’t bragging about the money he has or how many girls he screwed but spoke on life & reality."
-A writer for Jaguda who goes by the moniker Aribaba praised Away & Beyond by 2Face Idibia for its maturity, originality, and cohesive production, noting that it was a rare album where he "didn’t feel the need to skip any songs."
+Wilfred Okiche liked the album, saying that the album gives "a more mature 2Face Idibia, in content, sound, lyrics and vocals".
+Away and Beyond was granted a 9/10 by TayoTVs Amb Noni, who praised it for its powerful messages and meaningful lyrics, describing the album as "one of the best albums out of Nigeria in at least 2 years".

+Arinze Obikili, a writer for Jaguda, praised Away & Beyond by 2Face Idibia for its maturity, originality, and cohesive production, noting that it was a rare album where he "didn’t feel the need to skip any songs."
 He gave the album a rating of 8.5/10.
 An unknown writer for We Plug Good Music stated, "2Face Idibia outdoes himself on Away & Beyond and surpasses 2010's The Unstoppable to deliver this amazing new album", and said that the album has "stellar production and a huge versatility of sounds" and that the album would be hard to top in the year of 2012.